molgenis/molgenis-py-cohorts-etl/datamodels/set-up-staging.md

 2. Make a schema called CatalogueOntologies, that will contain look-up lists.

-3. Make a schema called DataCatalogue and load the [catalogue model](https://github.com/molgenis/molgenis-emx2/blob/master/data/datacatalogue/molgenis.csv) that will contain the production catalogue data.
+3. Make a schema called DataCatalogue and load the [catalogue model](https://github.com/molgenis/molgenis-emx2/blob/master/data/datacatalogue/molgenis.csv) that will contain all the catalogue data.
+The ontology_array and ontology columnTypes will instantiate tables in CatalogueOntologies automatically.

 4. Load data in CatalogueOntologies.